 Keira was ready to pound him with every question she'd had since her capture.
 Vayne's secrets, his motives for taking her, and her brother's whereabouts consumed her thoughts.
 It seemed that someone else had already given him a thorough questioning, judging by the cuts on his cheek and his swollen lip.
+Her father had stopped her when she tried to question him.
 She stood, dagger in hand, a reminder of the ease with which she could end his life.
 "He won't give up anything," a woman spoke beside Keira, gripping Rurik's shoulder.
 Inias recognized the voice under the cloak, the woman who corrected him about the statue.
 "I tracked that shadow back to you."
-Varen stood from his seat to approach Rurik, "Learn some better tricks if you're going to spy on an elder."
+Varen stood from his seat to approach Rurik.